Understanding Work Study

 In addition to the Federal Work Study program, Washington also provides a Work Study program in which students can work for an off campus employer part-time while going to school.

-The State Work Study program helps Washington students with financial need to earn money for college while gaining work experience in jobs related to their academic and career goals.
-Students at PLU may work on campus or can work for off campus state work study employers who are then reimbursed 30% – 60% of the student wages (depending on the type of employer) by the state work study program funds.
+The State Work Study program helps Washington residents with financial need earn money for college while gaining work experience in jobs related to their academic and career goals.
+Students at PLU may work on campus or can work for off campus state work study employers who are then reimbursed a percentage of the students’ wages (depending on the type of employer) by the state work study program funds.

 In order to obtain State Work Study you must: